MahmoudMa2002/50projects50days/Day04_Hidden_Search/README.md

 ## Improvements Made
-- **Minimal changes** – Simple project with few modifications to the original design and animations
+- **Minimal changes** – Simple project, did a modifications to the original design and animations

 ## What I Learned